| |

 The Numidian kingdom of Masinissa eventually included all of

 Tripolitania.
-When Hannibal invaded Italy, in his daring adventure
+When Hannibal invaded Italy, in his adventure

-across the Alps, shattering rocks and obstacle by heating them with fire and
+across the Alps (shattering big rocks in the way by heating them with fire

-pouring wine along their cracks, he reached Rome and successfully laid siege
+and pouring wine along the cracks), he reached Rome and laid siege

-emperor with his generals and slaves were held prisoners in their own beloved
+emperor with his generals and slaves were held prisoners in their own capital.

-agree that Hannibal had committed his greatest mistake: not
+Here most historians agree that Hannibal had committed his greatest mistake:

-historians also say that Hannibal's morality had prevented him from attacking
+historians also say Hannibal's morality prevented him from attacking

 Roman women and children in their own homes, and instead he hopped the men will

-fighting to death and loosing Rome, their treachery inspired them to plot behind
+fighting to death, their treachery inspired them to plot behind

-the city walls to divert the war to North Africa and take the fight back to Carthage.
+the besieged city walls to divert the war to North Africa and take the fight

-When Carthage was attacked by the Romans, the Carthaginian government fell in
+back to Carthage.
+When Carthage was attacked by the Romans the Carthaginian

-the trap and immediately recalled Hannibal from Rome.
-Hearing the order to return
+recalled Hannibal from Rome.
+Hearing the order to return to Carthage Hannibal

-to Carthage, Hannibal knew exactly what the Romans had in mind, but he decided
+knew exactly what the Romans had in mind, but he had to fulfil

-to fulfil his duty, against the advice of most of
+his "national duty" – against the advice of his most closest

-his closest generals, and returned to defend his homeland.
-This is why Hannibal
+generals – and returned to defend his homeland.

 219 : Siege of Saguntum